trustwallet/wallet-core/samples/cpp/README.md

 ./sample
 ```

-The relavant sample code is in the file `cpp/sample.cpp`.
+The relevant sample code is in the file `cpp/sample.cpp`.

 # What it Does